jerryjappinen/bellevue-docs/ui/webfonts.md

 ## Hosted web fonts

 To load fonts from Google Fonts or other providers, you need to simply get your app to load the provider's `.css` files that will in turn reference the web font files located on their servers.
-This is straight-forward to add in `config.paths.js`:
+This is straight-forward to define in `config.paths.js`:

 `src/config/config.paths.js`